 3. Get rid of timber stacks

-Sadly, most homes are made of wood (and there’s no changing that to get rid of your termites).
-And even steel frame homes aren’t immune to termite attack.
-That said, make sure that you don’t have any firewood or stacks of timber lying close to or against the house (this is basically a termite buffet!).
+Sadly, most homes are made of wood.
+And even steel frame homes aren’t immune to the attack.
+That said, make sure that you don’t have any firewood or stacks of timber lying close to or against the house (this is basically a buffet!).

 4. Don’t use untreated wood chip mulch

 Untreated wood chip mulch is essentially the golden trifecta for termites: moisture, organic material, and dirt.
 Don’t tempt them with excess untreated wood chip mulch by using it on your gardens.

 That said, you might not always be successful at stopping these insects from finding your home altogether.
 If they do chew their way onto your property then you need to call a professional exterminator to make sure they’re gone for good.

 Keep in mind, an overgrown yard can also create the ideal environment for other unwanted pests like spiders, cockroaches, rats & mice, or ants.
 When you stay on top of the gardening, you help keep a wide range of Queensland pests and creepy crawlies away.

 Finally, look for signs of further infestation, including:

 - Dead termites